Using Social Media to Find a Job

 Strengthen your image

 Use social media to expand your network of contacts — you never know when an old classmate will open a door for you.
 In addition, join groups on LinkedIn and participate in discussions to demonstrate your knowledge and experience.
-Follow people and institutions in your professional field on Twitter, and like the Facebook pages of companies (who often post employment opportunities) and associations in your industry.
+Follow people and institutions in your professional field on Twitter, on Facebook pages of companies (who often post employment opportunities) and associations in your industry.

 These measures will keep you up to date on the latest news and opportunities in your profession.
 And by making the most of social media, you’ll be increasing your chances of being noticed — for all the right reasons — by potential employers.